Top 9 Must-Have Facility Manager Skills for 2025

 Organizational skills are critical for facility managers.
 They need to plan maintenance activities, implement procedures, and keep up with various tasks.
 From handling maintenance requests to managing inventory and scheduling repairs, a good facility manager needs to stay on top of everything.
 Prioritizing tasks and balancing resources is crucial for maintaining a smooth flow of operations.

-Governments worldwide are also increasingly implementing regulations requiring businesses to adopt more sustainable practices.
-As we enter an era of heightened environmental consciousness, facility managers must push toward sustainability.
-Sustainable initiatives such as going paperless and implementing a recycling program can often result in significant cost savings over time.
+As we enter an era of heightened environmental consciousness, facility managers must balance financial oversight with a strong push toward sustainability.
+This involves managing budgets, controlling costs, and allocating resources efficiently.
+At the same time, sustainable initiatives, such as going paperless or implementing a recycling program, can often lead to significant cost savings over time.

 Want to learn tips on how to make your workplace sustainable?
 Read our blog post on 9 Initiatives for an Eco-Friendly Office.